 - For your Instagram need, check out that M Boutique Hotel we mentioned above.
 Legit!

-- One of the best location for your hotel, stay at Le Metrotel Hotel.
+- One of the best locations for your hotel, stay at Le Metrotel Hotel.

 - Definitely try Sekeping Kong Heng!
 It’s the ultimate one!